Lauren-Brett/Certificate-UX/README.md

 # Certificate UX by Accenture

-Please look to folder certificate.
+Please look to certificate folder.